-I’m a multimedia journalist, currently helping Managed by Q –a Silicon Alley-based startup, become the best employer.
+I’m a multimedia journalist / data analyst / training manager currently helping Managed by Q –a Silicon Alley-based startup, become the best employer.

 On my free time:

-+ I write a Spanish-language blog called Perspectivas
++ I write a Spanish-language prose blog called Sílabica

-+ I read everything and anything that falls into my hands; with a strong preference for anthropology, sociology, history, science, and innovation books, as well as Latin American literature, and the ever-indispensable National Geographic magazine
++ I read pretty much everything that falls into my hands; with a strong preference for anthropology, sociology, history, science, and innovation books, as well as Latin American literature, and the ever-indispensable National Geographic magazine

 + I photograph.
 Most good stuff here